 According to the dichotomy view on evidentiality (Faller 2007; Matthewson et al. 2007), cross-linguistic variation in evidentiality can be reduced to the underlying semantic distinction between illocutionary and modal evidentials.
 As discussed in § 2.4, this view also suggests that there is semantic variation in evidentiality in the first place, and this is a controversial premise.
-But even apart from that, the observed variation is not unidimensional and as such is not easily b. #[No chess set]; comes with a spare pawn.
-It; is taped to the top of the box.
+But even apart from that, the observed variation is not unidimensional and as such is not easily reducible to one parameter, however construed.
+In particular, the non-embeddability does not map onto other properties that have been argued to differentiate between the two classes.